brianhornick/NBA-Stats-Analysis-SQL/README.md

 The difference here is very apparent as the top 5 teams have almost a 60% winning percentage compared to only a 45% winning percentage of the bottom 5 teams.
 Clearly, there is some correlation between taking more 3s and winning games, however, the relationship between the 3-pointer and winning games still requires further investigation.
 As many know, correlation does not always mean causation.

+### Question 4 - Adjusting for 3-Point Percentage

+One confounding variable that is almost definitely leading teams to shoot more 3-pointers is that they are simply better at shooting them and thus will shoot more.
+In this section, we will be comparing the 3PA and wins of teams that shoot around the league average in 3P% (3-Point Percentage).
+Again, we will be looking at the most recent 3 seasons in this dataset.